rdp-wrapper/rdpWrapper/README.md

  - RDP host server on any Windows edition beginning from Vista
  - Using the same user simultaneously for local and remote logon (see configuration app)
  - Console and remote sessions at the same time
+ - Enabled camera and USB redirection (when TermWrap installed)
  - show RDP service current status
  - configure RDP options
  - install / uninstall wrapper